 - Sensitivity to light and sound (photophobia and phonophobia)

-- Aura: visual or sensory disturbances in about 20–30% of attacks[5] (flashing lights, zig-zag lines, tingling, etc.)
+- Aura: visual or sensory disturbances in some cases (flashing lights, zig-zag lines, tingling, etc.)

 How chiropractic care may help